Carp Boss

 • Waterproof emergency whistle: In case of a lightning-related emergency, a waterproof emergency whistle can help you signal for help and alert others to your location.

-• Quick-drying rain gear: Being prepared for sudden thunderstorms with quick-drying rain gear can keep you dry and comfortable while seeking shelter during inclement weather.
+• Quick-drying gear: Being prepared for sudden thunderstorms with quick-drying rain gear can keep you dry and comfortable while seeking shelter during inclement weather.

 Fishing Rods and Lightning – 5 Fishing Tips for Anglers